Did You Get Your Estimate Signed?

 - Do we need to travel and should costs be included or separate from this estimate?

-The DPM school has us spitting out these deliverables for our assignments within a week.
+The DPM school has us spitting out these deliverables for this assignments within a week.
 Realistically, you’re not turning around a whole project plan and estimate without checking with the chain of command.
 Like chatting with your CFO for the proper blended rate to use or checking with your team about how many hours tasks might take.
 All these questions to approach and the number of hours needed can take much longer than a week to think through and gather.
-The hard part is getting enough space, collaboration, and enough time to get it done right, but the more senior you get and the more senior the team you work with is—the less time you’ll need to put one of these together.
+The hard part is getting enough space, collaboration, and enough time to get it done right, but the more senior you get and the more senior the team—the less time you’ll need to put one of these together.

 My project estimate was built with the issues agencies and cross-functional teams have to face day-to-day.
 Growing demands and not enough resources to match creative output.
 The hypothetical team I put together was comprised of a project manager (playing the role of an account supervisor, strategist, and customer relationship manager), Lead Designer, two Engineers (back-end and front-end development), and one data entry professional (for the stuff clients don’t like doing on their own) all billed at a blended rate.